 With EyeVision 3D, not only pins of ICs, THTs, SMDs or even BGAs can be inspected, but also the problem of lifted leads or lifted pads.
 First, the EyeVision 3D can determine the wobble circle.
-This means if the pin are not exactly centered.
-Also the software can recognize if the pins have the same height, if there are standing out or are too deep in the body.
+This means if the pin is not exactly centered.
+Also, the software can recognize if the pins have the same height if there are standing out or are too deep in the body.
 As well as if the pins are bent.
-And to top that the EyeVision can also recognize if the pins are rest correctly on the board after the assembly.
-During the manufacturing of electronic components the lifted leads are among the most critical errors.
+And to top that the EyeVision can also recognize if the pins are resting correctly on the board after the assembly.
+During the manufacturing of electronic components, the lifted leads are among the most critical errors.

 MVTec Software will officially launch the new version of its standard software HALCON, at VISION.

 The new version, 18.11, includes new AI technologies, specifically from the fields of deep learning and convolutional neural networks (CNNs).

 What’s more, the latest release offers new and expanded options for embedded vision as well as updated USB3 Vision interfaces.

 The company said that in addition, core technologies will be further improved, and for developers, the new version provides helpful innovations and valuable new features in HALCON’s integrated development environment HDevelop.